MassDEP Habitat of Potential Regional or Statewide Importance

 Overview of CAPS MassDEP Data

-The MassDEP’s Massachusetts Wildlife Habitat Protection Guidance for Inland Wetlands, June 2006 adopted a new approach for assessing wildlife habitat impacts associated with work in wetlands.
+MassDEP’s Massachusetts Wildlife Habitat Protection Guidance for Inland Wetlands (June 2006) adopted a new approach for assessing wildlife habitat impacts associated with work in wetlands.
 This approach utilizes maps developed at the University of Massachusetts Amherst using the Conservation Assessment and Prioritization System (CAPS).
-The maps depict “Habitat of Potential Regional or Statewide Importance” that may trigger more intensive levels of review.
-For more information on how to assess wildlife habitat impacts, see Section III of the MassDEP guidance document).
+The maps depict “Habitat of Potential Regional or Statewide Importance” that may trigger more intensive review under the MA Wetlands Protection Act.
+For more information on how to assess wildlife habitat impacts, see Section III of the MassDEP guidance document.

-These maps, also known as “Important Habitat” maps, are available as high-resolution PDFs for each town and city.
+These maps are available as high-resolution PDFs for each town and city, as well as via a web viewer, below.
 They are based on the integrated index of ecological integrity and depict all areas (not just regulated “resource areas”) that score in the top 40% for IEI-I. Areas so designated as “Habitat of Potential Regional and Statewide Importance” represent 40% of the undeveloped landscape as well as 40% of each ecological community (e.g. forest, shallow marsh, shrub swamp, forested wetland, salt marsh).
-Areas within the polygons that are also within Wetland Protection Act jurisdiction represent "Habitat of Potential Regional or Statewide Importance" and may trigger detailed review (See Section III of the MassDEP guidance document).
+Areas within the polygons that are also within Wetland Protection Act jurisdiction represent "Habitat of Potential Regional or Statewide Importance" and may trigger detailed review of potential wildlife impacts of proposed projects (See Section III of the MassDEP guidance document.

 These maps are funded in part by the Massachusetts Executive Office of Energy and Environmental Affairs, the Massachusetts Department of Environmental Protection and the U.S. Environmental Protection Agency under section 104 (b)(3) of the U.S. Clean Water Act.
 Environmental data sources include the Office of Geographic and Environmental Information (MassGIS).
 UMass is partnering with MassDEP to provide the results of CAPS analysis as part of a new approach to wildlife habitat management via assessment and mapping of important wildlife habitat for use in wetland protection review.